 Section 1.
 Composition

-The Board of Directors of the Society shall consist of the officers, President, President-Elect, Executive Secretary, Treasurer, and the Immediate Past President.
+The Board of Directors of the Society shall consist of the officers: President, President-Elect, Executive Secretary, Treasurer, and the Immediate Past President.

 Section 2.
 Duties

 Assume legal and financial responsibility for the nonprofit corporation American Society of Primatologists established under the nonprofit laws RCW24.03 of the State of Washington.